TAP DANCE RESOURCES

 It’s awesome.
 Perfect for practicing, teaching or choreographing.
 I use it everyday.

-The other downside: Anytune Pro doesn’t seem to have (as of writing) is integration with streaming music services such as Spotify and Apple Music.
+The downside: Anytune Pro (IOS) doesn’t seem to have an integration with streaming music services such as Spotify and Apple Music.
 As many of us consume music in this way, an app compatible with these services is crucial for the modern dancer.
+Interestingly, the Android version does seem to have this functionality.

 With these tools at the ready, you’ll be all set for a fulfilling tap dance adventure, now and into the future.